Alternative Dispute Resolution (ADR)

 - It's Empowering - The Collaborative Conference allows parents and school personnel to develop student-focused solutions which take into account all perspectives

-- It's Confidential - Statements made during the Collaborative Conference and documents prepared for the sessions are confidential and are not made available under any circumstances without the expressed written consent of all participants
+- It's Confidential - Statements made during Alternative Dispute sessions and documents prepared for the sessions are confidential and are not made available under any circumstances without the expressed written consent of all participants